 We are pleased to present an experiential course on Self-development based on the teaching of Rudolf Steiner, who dedicated a significant part of his work to individual spiritual development through meditation exercises.
 Steiner’s entire Spiritual Science paradigm or Anthroposophy is not only a revelation of spiritual perceptions but also a call for us to embark on a personal path of Inner Development, a vital prerequisite to fulfilling our mission here on Earth.

-Inessa Burdich has been practicing meditation for more than 30 years and using her resultant supersensible perceptive abilities – acquired through this meditative work and continuously fine-tuned through her ongoing work with many clients – will guide you through a practical approach to Inner Work.
+Inessa Burdich has been practising meditation for more than 30 years, and using her resultant supersensible perceptive abilities – acquired through this meditative work and continuously fine-tuned through her ongoing work with many clients – will guide you through a practical approach to Inner Work.

 The path of self-development based upon Spiritual Science presented in this course will focus on you strengthening your “I” (your sense of Self) as a foundation of all spiritual work.
 You will learn approaches to increasingly focus your thinking, purify and refine your feeling life, and strengthen your will.

 Why embark on a spiritual path?

 The course offers an overview of the foundations of Anthroposophical “Spiritual Science”, which can be experienced as something that nourishes the inner life, supports creativity, and helps participants to work in the world for its genuine progress and improvement.